 Dogs fed an appropriate commercial diet should not require vitamin supplements unless recommended otherwise by a veterinarian.
 Dogs fed a homemade diet, on the other hand, may require supplements to ensure that they are getting enough vitamins with their meals.
 However, these vitamins should be given to match the diet, according to veterinary nutritionist Dr. Susan Wynn, DVM.
 Simply feeding these dogs a vitamin with dinner is not enough.

 Vitamins are absolutely vital to life.
 It should not surprise us that something so essential could also be potentially dangerous in large quantities.

-You already know that too much of the mineral calcium can cause skeletal problems in large breed puppies.
+You already know that too much calcium can cause skeletal problems in large-breed puppies.
 You might not know that vitamins can cause problems, too.

 Too much vitamin A can cause dehydration, joint pain, and can even harm your dog’s blood vessels.
 On top of that, there are very few studies that have tested the long-term safety of dog vitamin supplements, and some supplements contain other ingredients, like herbs, that can interact with certain medications.

 You can avoid these risks by working out a nutritional plan with your veterinarian.

 The best way to choose a dog vitamin is to talk to your veterinarian about what, if any, vitamins and supplements your dog needs.
 If your dog needs vitamins, either to complement a homemade diet or because of a medical condition or deficiency, then you need to make sure that your dog gets the appropriate vitamin supplement.